On Friday, Kim and I were homeless in Cape Town seriously doubting our plan to spend six months in South Africa.

 After dinner, we went back to our crappy Airbnb that at least had good WiFi to plan our trip… and start writing this post.

 Our Take on Joburg

-Taking into account that we only spent 24 hours in Johannesburg, here’s our take:
+Taking this all with a grain of salt given that we only spent 24 hours in Johannesburg, here's our take on the city:

 It's pretty much the opposite of Cape Town for better (rarely) and for worse (mostly).

 - Cape Town has mountains in the middle of it.
 Johannesburg has big pits.